 1. Baker Creek Heirloom Seed Company

 Their website highlights exotic varieties with unusual colors and provenances.
 Customer reviews of vegetable varieties are available on their website.
-To order visit Baker Creek Heirloom Seed Company and click the Shopping icon (three vertical lines) on the top right corner of the page.
+To order visit Baker Creek Heirloom Seed Company.

 3. Hudson Valley Seed Library